Naginata Boko 長刀鉾 – The Long Sword Float

 By tradition Naginata Boko is the first float in the Gion Festival annual procession on July 17.
 Therefore it’s featured in every form of Japanese mass media, and is easily the best-known float nationwide.
 It’s instantly recognizable by the naginata halberd sword on the top of its shingi central pole.

-Though originally all the hoko floats had them, Naginata Boko is the only float that still has a ceremonial “celestial child” or chigo riding at its front.
+Though originally all the hoko floats had them, Naginata Boko is the only float that still has a ceremonial young chigo child riding at its front.
+(Ayagasa Boko also has chigo, but not on their float.)
 Historically the chigo-san underwent rigorous month-long purification rituals before the festival.
 This made them better vehicles for the divine energies summoned during the festival.

 Today the preparations are less rigorous, but the chigo is still the center of numerous ceremonies throughout the month of July.
 For one, he opens the Gion Festival procession on July 17 by cutting a sacred rope with a real sword.